generoi/genero-design-system/README.md

 - Use `/public` folder for static assets in stories.
 - Use `/.storybook/preview-head.html` to inject code to all stories globally.
 - Sometimes changes won't reflect in Storybook.
 If nothing helps try to build with `npm run build:stencil --watch`.

+In React apps:

+- When using Stencil component without shadow DOM (`shadow: false`) in a React app, you need to use a unique key for components that are re-rendered when state changes.

 ### Storybook roadmap